dccunning/DataRetrivalAgent/README.md

 2. Search the internet for data related to your question and as context to provide answer

-### TODO:
-1. Create new backend database for this tool: data_retrival_agent
-2. Create login/signup function and save credentials on backend db using bcrypt for prod
-3. Local environment has default login: admin/admin and saves creds locally
-4. Create cloud_mode.py file
-5. Create all clients for the tool

 ### Developer Setup Instructions
 #### Backend